dashnetics/documentation/docs/manuals/advanced/import-data/importing-companies.md

-If you have any questions or require assistance with preparing your data, please <a href="tel:+61294999544">contact Customer Service</a>.
+If you have any questions or require assistance with preparing your data, please <a href="tel:+61294999544"> <i className="material-icons">call</i> Call your Dashnetics Customer Care Team</a>.

 Upload your file
 ----------------